abidikshit/abidikshit/README.md

 ## About me

 I'm not just an average software engineer — I'm an otherworldly being on a mission to help HUMANS 🛸.
-Equipped with advanced extraterrestrial technology, I explore different dimensions of AI, bringing a cosmic perspective to DevOps and Data Analytics.
+Equipped with advanced extraterrestrial technology, I explore different dimensions of AI, security, and the cloud.

-From unraveling the mysteries of the Cloud ☁️ to navigating the uncharted realms of Super Intelligence 👾, I'm set to venture where no one has gone before.
+From hardening pipelines with **SAST/DAST/SCA** to navigating the uncharted realms of Super Intelligence 👾 and AI code agents, I'm set to venture where no one has gone before.

 When I'm not exploring the cosmos 🌌, you'll find me into intergalactic arts, tattoos, and alien cuisine.
 Let's join forces and create a universe of possibilities. 🚀